agherzan/yubikey-full-disk-encryption/README.md

 ## LUKS passphrase creation scheme

-The passphrase for unlocking volumes encrypted with LUKS can be created in two ways using [Yubikey challenge-response](https://www.yubico.com/products/services-software/personalization-tools/challenge-response) feature:
+The passphrase for unlocking volumes encrypted with LUKS can be created in two ways using [YubiKey challenge-response](https://www.yubico.com/products/services-software/personalization-tools/challenge-response) feature:

 * Challenge only mode (1FA)
 * Challenge + password mode (2FA)